 A unitholder that is throughout the relevant taxation year a "Canadian-controlled private corporation" as defined in the Tax Act may be liable to pay an additional refundable tax of $10^2/3\%$ on its "aggregate investment income" as defined in the Tax Act for the year, which is defined to include taxable capital gains.
-New tax legislation enacted in 2018 would limit the deferral advantage that could be obtained from earning passive income in a private corporation.
-Shareholders that are private corporations should consult their own tax advisor.
+Amendments to the Tax Act may limit the deferral advantage that could be obtained from earning passive income in a private corporation.
+Unitholders that are private corporations should consult their own tax advisor.